strategineer/personal-website/content/tabletop/lobg/gming.md

 A son of Chronia Torn, born ancient, lived badly, and cursed with three swords that pierce him and keep him alive.

+Behaviour
+: sounds throaty, coughs constantly and that causes his noble gas guards to materialize

 Wants
 : Someone to take out the swords and let him die.